Workshop instructors

 Hauke Schmidt

-Master cabinet maker Hauke Schmidt lives and works in Cologne.
-Whenever he is not building pieces of furniture according to his own design, he teaches working with solid wood.
-The spectrum ranges from courses for amateurs to master classes for cabinet makers.
-For him, teaching and learning are two sides of the same coin, which he loves both - as well as making pieces of art from roof battens.
+Master carpenter Hauke Schmidt lives and works in Cologne.
+When he is not building furniture according to his own designs, he teaches how to work with solid wood.
+The spectrum ranges from hobby courses to masterclasses for carpenters.
+For him, teaching and learning are two sides of the same coin.
+He loves doing both.
+And occasionally he makes art out of roof battens.

 Workshops with Hauke Schmidt